 On your child’s return following an absence, we request that parents/carers complete an absence slip at the back of the student’s planner.
 The student should hand the slip in at the Attendance Office.

 We ask that you make routine medical and other appointments out of school time, where possible.
 If this is not possible, we require notification in advance.
-Please telephone, email or provide a note from home or appointment letter/card to confirm the appointment.
+Please telephone, email or provide a note from home and appointment letter / card to confirm the appointment.

 In most cases, your child should attend the Academy before the appointment and return to the Academy afterwards wherever possible.
 They should bring a note from home to Reception when it is time for them to sign out.
 They should sign back in at Reception on their return.